 The University System is managed through administrative officers in the System Administration Office, including the Chancellor, the Executive Vice Chancellors for Academic Affairs, Health Affairs and Business Affairs, and other officers concerned with investment, legal, governmental relations and development.
 The chief administrative officers at all of the component institutions report to either the Executive Vice Chancellor for Academic Affairs or the Executive Vice Chancellor for Health Affairs and meet with the Chancellor and their representative Executive Vice Chancellor on a bimonthly basis in Austin.
 The Executive Vice Chancellor for Business Affairs and the chief business officers at each component also meet bi-monthly to consider topics of mutual concern.
 At each component institution a president serves as the chief administrative officer.
 The president prepares biennial budgets for submission to the State Legislature, capital expenditure budgets, reports and requests to the Coordinating Board and conducts the ongoing affairs of his or her institution.

-The principal administrative officers of the University System listed below.
-All of such officers reside in Austin, the are for the .
-University System . headquarters
+The principal administrative officers of the University System are listed below.
+All of such officers reside in Austin, the headquarters for the University System.

-Chancellor Executive Vice Chancellor William H. Cunningham Dr. James P. Duncan for Academic Affairs Executive Vice Chancellor Dr. Charles B. Mullins for Health Affairs Executive Vice Chancellor Mr. R. Dan Burck for
+Dr. William H. Cunningham Chancellor Dr. James P. Duncan Executive Vice Chancellor for Academic Affairs Dr. Charles B. Mullins Executive Vice Chancellor for Health Affairs Mr. R. Dan Burck Executive Vice Chancellor for Business Affairs

-Business Affairs